MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 makes it immune to man-in-the-middle (MITM) attacks.
 And while Windows contains rich configuration options for securing DNS traffic in corporate networks using IPSec, the industry seems to have chosen DNS over HTTPS (DoH) to protect DNS traffic in public networks instead.
-We can only hope for the DoH support in Windows Server and access points with captive portals to improve in the near future, so that DoH can seamlessly be enforced on corporate devices.
+We can only hope for the DoH support in Windows Server and access points with captive portals to improve in the near future so that DoH can seamlessly be enforced on corporate devices.

 As a conclusion, most organizations should not even consider deploying IPSec in transport mode.
-They should rather focus on properly configuring the security measures that already available in application protocols, but are not enabled by default.
+They should rather focus on properly configuring the security measures that are already available in application protocols, but are not enabled by default.

 ### Name Resolution Protocols